junxit/us-congress-bills-112/metadata.md

 - 2012-12-27 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S8454)
 - 2012-12-27 — Senate Committee on Finance discharged by Unanimous Consent. (consideration: CR S8454)
 - 2012-12-27 — Senate Committee on Finance discharged by Unanimous Consent.(consideration: CR S8454)
+- 2012-12-28 — Message on Senate action sent to the House.
+- 2012-12-30 — Received in the House.
+- 2012-12-30 — Referred to the House Committee on Ways and Means.